chamithharshamal/GhostShare-Anonymous-File-Sharing-/VERCEL_DEPLOYMENT_GUIDE.md

-# Vercel Deployment Guide for GhostShare
+# Vercel Deployment Guide for ShadeDrop

-This guide will help you properly configure and deploy the GhostShare application to Vercel.
+This guide will help you properly configure and deploy the ShadeDrop application to Vercel.

 ## Environment Variables Setup